linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Front Matter and Table of Contents.md

 18.3 Dividend Discount Models 587

-The Constant-Growth DDM / Convergence of Price to Intrinsic Value / Stock Prices and Investment
+The Constant-Growth DDM / Convergence of Price to Intrinsic Value / Stock Prices and Investment Opportunities / Life Cycles and Multistage Growth Models / Multistage Growth Models

-# Contents

-Opportunities / Life Cycles and Multistage Growth Models / Multistage Growth Models

 18.4 The Price-Earnings Ratio 601